The Big Idea

 To boost the good things you want for your kids, your family, and yourself, state what you value most and then connect those values to the actions, interactions, and events in your lives.

 (Note: This also works for students, classes, and teachers)

 Strategy: The Case for Values

 Articulating your family’s Strategy is the first step in the S.T.A.R.T.
-Leadership process - a process that is effective in equipping kids with the mindset and skill set they need to thrive and prosper in a highly competitive world.
+Leadership process - a process that is effective in equipping kids with the mindset and skill set they need to thrive and prosper in a highly competitive world, rapidly changing world.